 The Unpleasant Reality: Someone Has to Foot the Bill

-When carriers raise rates significantly, retailers are traditionally left with two options.
-Either absorb the cost themselves -- which means the bottom line takes a direct hit.
-Or shift the bill to the customer and risk that they’ll leave for a competitor -- in which case, the bottom line will still take a hit.
+When carriers raise rates significantly, retailers are traditionally left with two options: Either absorb the cost themselves or shift the bill to customers and risk that they’ll leave for a competitor.
+In either case, their bottom line will take a hit.

 Kit and Bundle Orders Together

-At Radial, we enable your organization to easily kit and bundle orders together to minimize the number of packages you have to send out.
-For example, rather than shipping three separate packages to get a sweater, pair of socks, and dress to a customer, you can package all of these products into the same box.
+At Radial, we enable your organization to easily kit and bundle orders together to minimize the number of packages you need to ship.
+For example, rather than shipping three separate packages to get a sweater, a pair of socks, and a dress to a customer, you can package all of these products into the same box.

-While this will naturally increase the weight of the single package, it will cut down on the pre-packaging costs and baseline costs per package (like size) that you’d ordinarily deal with.
+While this will naturally increase the weight of the single package, it will cut down on the pre-packaging costs and baseline costs per package (like size) that you’d ordinarily encounter.

-In addition to consolidating orders into a single box or bag, Radial can also bring down your shipping costs by helping you track your SKUs.
-How does that work?
-By ensuring that no companion SKUs, like gift-with-purchase items, are shipped out if the regular SKU is unavailable.
+In addition to consolidating orders into a single box or bag, Radial can also decrease your shipping costs by helping you track your SKUs.
+It works by ensuring that no companion SKUs, like gift-with-purchase items, are shipped if the regular SKU is unavailable.